clrko/pixbattle-front/README.md

 # Pixbattle
 👉[The app is live here](https://pixbattle.com/) 👈

-**Pixbattle** is a responsive web application which allow any user to set up a photo contest with a group of his choice (family, friends, colleagues etc.).
+**Pixbattle** is a responsive web application which allows any user to set up a photo contest with a group of his choice (family, friends, colleagues etc.).

 The idea was found during the coronavirus crisis by Maxime Parola, our client, who wanted to find a way to maintain social ties despite the lockdown.